ac1457/mscdissertation_2024/dissertation_results/FINAL_VALIDATED_RESULTS_SUMMARY.md

 ## Conclusion

-**The target encoding issue has been completely resolved, and the analysis now provides statistically validated, modest results.** Sentiment analysis integration shows clear effectiveness in credit risk modeling, with **statistically significant improvements** of 3-5% in AUC across different algorithms.
+**The target encoding issue has been completely resolved, and the analysis now provides statistically validated, modest results.** Sentiment analysis integration shows clear effectiveness in credit risk modeling, with **statistically significant improvements** of 3-5% in AUC across different algorithms. **Note**: Realistic prevalence improvements not yet subjected to statistical significance testing.

 **Key Success Metrics:**
 - ✅ **Valid Target Encoding**: Proper interpretation of loan outcomes